 2. Do you have any sponsors?

-3. Can I bring a USGO National Qualifying Exam site to my school?
+3. Can I bring a USGC National Qualifying Exam site to my school?

-If you are interested in hosting, please contact email@example.com.
+If you are interested in hosting, please contact firstname.lastname@example.org.
 Also, please note that if your students are unable to attend a qualifying site, you can administer the National Qualifying Exam for them as well.
-Please follow the instructions here to learn how to do this at the Varsity/Junior Varsity (i.e. mostly for students in high school) or here for the Middle School and Elementary level.
+Please follow the instructions here to learn how to do this at the Varsity / Junior Varsity (i.e. mostly for students in high school) or here for the Middle School and Elementary School level.

 Note that schools can also offer a version of the National Qualifying Exam to all students in the school for either $75 for one class (limit 40 students) or the whole school for $150.